aclist/wineclick/README.md

 if you expect to write a lot of triggers into the file (e.g. autoclicker) and want to periodically expunge it.

 # Best practices
 Note that for an autoclicker, you should buffer your input by at least 100ms (.1s) to avoid overwhelming the listener.
+Aside from a small wait interval, *wineclick does not buffer for you!*

 Due to the way files are written, it is generally preferable to use the `>>` syntax to append to the file, rather than `>` to overwrite it.
 Overwriting is permissible if you remove the file in between commands; otherwise, the listener will be unable to tail it.